alexcmak/interval/README.md

 ![screenshot](https://github.com/alexcmak/interval/blob/main/images/interval_column.png)

-Then you will need some fancy SQL constucts:
+Then you will need some fancy SQL constructs:

 ```
 WITH intervals AS (